 - Faking your own kidnaping to either get away from your spouse for a bit, or to get money for drugs; naturally, the scammed family member calls the cops.
 Here’s an example from Plymouth, Minn.

-- Government aid hotline (or Dial-a-Prayer number) is printed wrong, and callers instead reach phone sex hot-hot-hotline, such as FEMA screwing up the “Blue Roof Project” after a hurricane in Florida.
+- Government aid hotline (or Dial-a-Prayer number) is printed wrong, and callers instead reach a phone sex hot-hot-hotline, such as FEMA screwing up the “Blue Roof Project” after a hurricane in Florida.

 - People who had their illegal drugs stolen, so they call the police to report the theft.
 An example from Indiana.